alexaspinalldev/Terra-Java/README.md

 # Terra Java

 ## Overview
-Terra Java is a unique catalogue of all the world's finest coffee blends.
-Taking itss name from the rich coffee fields found on the island of Java in western Indonesia, it aims to showcase the very best coffees from around the globe.
+Terra Java is a boutique catalogue of all the world's finest coffee blends.
+Taking its name from the rich coffee fields found on the island of Java in western Indonesia, it aims to showcase the very best coffees from around the globe.

 Vendors are able to register themselves on the site and upload, edit and delete their coffees.
 Visitors can filter the coffees by attibutes - region, bitterness, bean (Arabica, Robusta, Liberica, and Excelsa)